 Each LCC independently monitors the environmental status of the entire enclosure, using a microcomputer-controlled monitor program.
 The monitor communicates the status to the storage processor, which polls disk enclosure status.
 LCC firmware also controls the SAS PHYs (physical links) and the disk-drive status LEDs.

-Figure 25 shows the location of the enclosure ID indicator7 on each LCC.
+Figure 27 on page 41 shows the location of the enclosure ID indicator8 on each LCC.
 Each LCC also includes a bus (back-end port) identification indicator.
 The SP initializes the bus ID when the operating system is loaded.